MLHale/nebraska-gencyber-modules/2019/how_to_be_cyber_awesome_avoid_phishing/README.md

 title: How to be Cyber Awesome: Avoid Phishing and URL Analysis
 ---
 ### Cybersecurity First Principles in this lesson
-**Layering:** Cybersecurity uses multiple layers of defense or protecting information.
+__Layering__: Cybersecurity uses multiple layers of defense or protecting information.
 If one layer is defeated the next layer should catch it.

-**Information Hiding:** Information hiding is any attempt to prevent people from being able to see information.
+__Information Hiding__: Information hiding is any attempt to prevent people from being able to see information.

 ### Introduction
 Phishing is an attempt to deceive an individual using fraudulent emails or websites.
 Unsuspecting users click on malicious URLs and attachments to become a victim of cybercrime.
 Internet users need to understand how to read URLs and Email Headers to avoid falling prey to Phishing schemes.